sephii/taxi/doc/userguide.rst

 You'll sometimes have entries for which you're not sure which alias you should use and that shouldn't be pushed until you have a confirmation from someone else.
-Simply append a ``?`` to your alias, and the entry will be ignored.
+Simply prefix the entry line with `?` and the entry will be ignored.
 If we run the ``edit`` command and add a question mark to our ``pingpong`` alias like so::

     23/02/2015

-    pingpong?
-09:00-10:30 Play ping-pong
+    ? pingpong 09:00-10:30 Play ping-pong

 The output becomes::